Gauravsulegai/Adobe-India-Hackathon-2025/README.md

     * Sourced and curated a diverse set of test PDFs (e.g., reports, forms, multi-language documents) to ensure the solution was robust.

     * Performed rigorous testing, identified bugs, and provided feedback for performance improvements.

+[Shivam Kumar] - Project Management & Strategy

+* Managed the project timeline and ensured the team met all submission requirements and deadlines.

+* Led the initial brainstorming sessions to define the project's core strategy and scope.

+* Analyzed the user persona requirements for Round 1B, helping to define the key use-cases that guided the development process.